 Being Christmas and all, we ended up spending much of our time enjoying the simple things.
 We had good food, splurged a bit here and there, and largely avoided anything resembling work.

 The weather was not the sort of Christmas weather we’re used to.
-Busan is a bit like L.A., and enjoys fairly balmy weather year round with yellow, sandy beaches hugging the urban landscape.
+Busan is a bit like California, and enjoys fairly mild weather year round with yellow, sandy beaches hugging the urban landscape.
 We walked along the beaches and soaked up the sun, and even sat outside at a cafe or two.